alstrw/FTicket/README.md

 # FTicket
-An WPF internal support ticketing system using MVVM, using Azure table storage.
+A WPF internal support ticketing system using MVVM, using Azure table storage.